 Pregnancy and Hormones

 Pregnancy comes with various hormonal and physiological changes.
 An increase in estrogen and progesterone levels are associated with pregnancy as they are the major pregnancy hormones.
-The level of hormones changes drastically e.g. a woman produces more estrogen in a single pregnancy then a woman will produce throughout her life without being pregnant.
+The level of hormones changes drastically.
+A woman produces more estrogen in a single pregnancy then a woman will create throughout her life without being pregnant.
 Apart from these, levels and functions of various other hormones changes during pregnancy as well.

 Thyroid Hormones and Pregnancy